cedricwalter/blockchain-consensus/README.md

 * Transaction fees not mandatory

 ## Cons
-* Energy intensive
+* PoW uses an enormous amount of computing power, which, in itself lowers incentive
-* vulnerable to 51% attack
+* It is also vulnerable to attack, as a potential attacker would only need to have 51% of the mining resources (hashrate) to control a network, although this is not easy to do.
-Reducing block rewards
+* Reducing block rewards

 ### Read more
 - https://en.wikipedia.org/wiki/Proof-of-work_system